Assertion language

 ones of a contract annotation.

 instructions.
-A loop invariant annotation has the form LoopInv RTYPE
+A loop invariant annotation has the form LoopInv RTYPE, where

 loop iteration.

-map invariant annotation has the form MapInv VAR RTYPE
+map invariant annotation has the form MapInv VAR RTYPE, where RTYPE is an

 operation.